-Note: For information on initial setup of the Dell Storage SC4020 array, refer to your Dell Storage SC Series documentation.
-The SC4020 used in this deployment is in virtual port mode.
+Note: For information on initial setup of the Dell Storage SC9000 array, refer to your Dell Storage SC Series documentation.
+The SC9000 used in this deployment is in virtual port mode.
+The number of FC adapters in the SC9000 may be changed from this example to meet storage bandwidth requirements.
+For fault tolerance, each controller should have at least one dual-port FC adapter.